ARMmbed/mbed-os-5-docs/docs/tutorials/quickstart/quick-start-cli.md

 ###### 1. Download and install Python and Pip

-Download and install [Python versions 2.7.11+ or 3.6.5+](https://www.python.org/downloads/windows/) for Windows.
+Download and install [Python versions 2.7.11 or 3.6.5](https://www.python.org/downloads/windows/) or later for Windows.
 Both Python versions come with their own version of Pip.

 <span class="notes">**Note:** When the installer launches, check the checkbox that says **Add Python X.Y to PATH**.
 Otherwise, Windows does not know where to search for the Python executable.</span>